An Acting Coach Speaks:

 Therefore, the conclusion to a completely worded objective is: Receiving the personal rewards that come after reaching the goal.
-Those rewards are personal because they satisfy the need that made the personal goal after the objective in the first place.
+Those rewards are personal because they satisfy the need that made the personal goal the objective in the first place.

-In the above example, if he kissers her, she will feel that she is desirable.
+In the above example, if he kisses her, she will feel that she is desirable.
 That is the reward that motivates going after the objective because it is personal.
 People do things to be happy, satisfy a need or to comply with a hidden agenda.

 The Actor’s Job Description